evilprince2009/snake-xenia/README.md

 ## How to run

 Assuming you have Python installed on your computer.
 Open a terminal and navigate to the project folder.
-Now you run the following command:
+Now you run these following command:

 - `pip install turtle`
 - `pip install random2`